top of page

 Person kneeling on a paved path, tying bright pink running shoe laces, wearing gray leggings and a pink top.
 Sunny outdoor setting.

-• Not pushing yourself enough in sessions.
+• You don’t push yourself enough in workouts.

-• Skipping workouts when life gets busy.
+• You skip workouts when life gets busy.

 The Fix:

-3. Poor Sleep & High Stress Levels
+3. Poor Sleep & High-Stress Levels

 Person sleeping peacefully in a white bed with tousled hair, set against a minimalistic background.
 Calm, restful mood.
 Black and white image.